 - Research by Imperial College London.

-- Aiming to understand how the health of secondary school children in the UK is influenced by the characteristics of the physical and virtual places in which they spend their time.
+- Aimed to understand how the health of secondary school children in the UK is influenced by the characteristics of the physical and virtual places in which they spend their time.

-- Will run focus groups with teenagers and analyse survey data and Department for Education data, and use geospatial databases and innovative mathematical network analytical approaches.
+- Ran focus groups with teenagers, analysed survey data and Department for Education data, and used geospatial databases and innovative mathematical network analytical approaches.